 - Used in another episode where Bender is given a letter telling him he's to attend a will-reading from his rich, dead uncle.

 - On Family Guy one Cutaway Gag shows Quagmire doing this when he thinks he's the one getting the Spin-Off.

-- In the The Fairly OddParents episode, "Baby Face"; Timmy meets an adult who was left behind 60 years ago by his parents and since then, he's trying to escape, saying this phrase word-by-word.
-He always gets caught until a wall gets broke and he finally escapes.
+- In a The Fairly OddParents! episode, "Baby Face"; Timmy meets an adult who was left behind 60 years ago by his parents and since then, he's been trying to escape, saying this phrase word-by-word.
+He always gets caught until a wall gets broken and he finally escapes.

 - In the Bugs Bunny cartoon Hare Lift, bank-robber Yosemite Sam shoots this line to Bugs as he bails out of their crashing plane with his loot and the only remaining parachute.
 Unfortunately for Sam, he lands right in an open-top police car filled with angry officers.

 - Another old Warners cartoon had a mouse whose tail is in a mousetrap pleading for his life to the cat, so the mouse spins the tale of The Lion And The Mouse.
 Touched by the story, the cat releases the mouse who gives a very sincere (maybe too sincere) "Thank you!"
 Just as the mouse is about to run back into his hole, he says "Sucker!" to the cat.

 - Dastardly and Muttley in Their Flying Machines: In "Vacation Trip Trap," Dastardly has his two-week furlough approved.
 As he bolts out the door with his grip he bids a caustic farewell to the rest of Vulture Squadron:

 Dastardly: So long, suckers!
 The pigeon is all yours!